MicrosoftDocs/microsoft-365-docs/microsoft-365/ms-feed/m365-feed.md

 2. **How does following work?**

 Following is synchronized between Microsoft Feed and Viva Engage.
 Following features in Microsoft Feed are only available to users who have a Viva Engage license.
 If users don’t have a Viva Engage license, the **Manage network** page is not available, and the users can’t follow others from Microsoft Feed.
+To learn more, see the section *Influence what and who you see by following people* in [Discover and learn with Microsoft Feed](https://support.microsoft.com/en-us/office/discover-and-learn-with-microsoft-feed-9c190800-e348-46b7-9d46-41c628b80ebb)

 3. **What's the connection between** [Office Delve](https://delve.office.com) **and Microsoft Feed?**